Loading...

 Connecting Nodes to Knowledge

-Geo-Social Lab is home to research projects aimed at analyzing and understanding massive and complex geo-social networks and geospatial processes that drive our economy, society, and the environment.
+The Geo-Social Lab is home to research projects aimed at analyzing and understanding massive and complex geo-social networks and processes that drive our economy, society, and the environment.

-We develop innovative computational algorithms and geovisualization techniques to help address real-world problems in diverse areas such as human mobility and migration, demography, kinship networks, public health, hazards and social vulnerability, global trade and commodity flows, and public discourse and information diffusion.
+We develop innovative computational algorithms and geovisualization techniques to help address real-world problems in diverse areas such as human mobility and migration, demography, kinship networks, public health, hazards and social vulnerability, and sustainability.

 News